 - Celebrity Dairy / Siler City.
-Guests here decide for themselves just how involved in the day-to-cay activities of the 300-acre working goat dairy they choose to be.
-A goat herd of 100 Alpine and Saanen goats keeps farm workers busy with twice daily milking, cheesemaking and all the chores that go hand-in-hand with running a successful dairy.
-Breakfasts are a special treat on the farm, featuring their own chèvre (goat cheese) and omelets made from the eggs of the farm’s own free range chickens
+Guests here decide for themselves just how involved in the day-to-day activities of the 300-acre working goat dairy they choose to be.
+A goat herd of 100 Alpine and Saanen goats keeps farm workers busy with twice-daily milking, cheesemaking, and all the chores that go hand-in-hand with running a successful dairy.
+Breakfasts are a special treat on the farm, featuring their chèvre (goat cheese) and omelets made from the eggs of the farm’s free-range chickens.

 - Turtle Mist Farm / Franklinton.
 The guesthouse at Turtle Mist Farm overlooks a pond stocked with fish, and a stay there includes the opportunity to help owners take care of a collection of sheep, cattle, chickens, goats, pigs, rabbits, and a variety of game birds.

 - Emerald Gate Farm / Waynesville.
-This organic farm is ideal for families with kids as year-round activities include fishing, berry picking and helping care for the farm’s pigs, free-range chickens and horse.
+This organic farm is ideal for families with kids as year-round activities include fishing, berry picking, and helping care for the farm’s pigs, free-range chickens, and horses.
 Meals are self-prepared, but visitors are supplied with fresh produce and eggs.

 Some of North Carolina’s best dude ranches – those offering the most amenities at the best possible value – include these.